Atypos.family

 Re-evaluation isn't failure

 Plan to revisit the IEP every 3 months in the first semester, then every 6 months.
 What works in March may not work in August, because your child will change.
-Re-evaluating is a sign of a living IEP — not failure.

 Bring a one-pager

-If you only have 5 minutes with the coordinator before the meeting, bring a single page with:
+If you only have 5 minutes with the coordinator before the meeting, bring a single page with 3 strengths, 3 specific challenges (not labels) and 3 accommodations you'd like to test.
+That's the best possible use of her time.

 If you want a practical manual to send to school without writing from scratch, Atypos.family builds one in ~8 minutes — with strengths, sensory map, communication notes, pre-crisis signs, and a dedicated "for school" section.